 As David penned many of his psalms, he was literally running for his life from the blood-thirsty King Saul.
 A gang of outcasts and misfits traveled and fought with him for years, moving from place to place.
 David was a growing man without a home.
 I am sure he longed to return to his father’s house or even to the palace where he played the harp for Saul and found a best friend in Jonathan, who willingly abdicated the throne for the Lord’s anointed.
 As he hid homeless, he was followed by assassins, soldiers, and most likely, a keen sense of fear that never allowed him to put his guard down.
 No wonder David longed to have goodness and mercy follow him and to dwell in the Lord’s house.

-Despite his years of suffering and hardships, God-ordained discipline, consequences for poor parenting, and the losses of many he dearly loved, we are hard-pressed to find anyone who loved the Lord and worshipped as “the man after God’s own heart”.
-David, the beautiful eyed poet-warrior and king who established the “city of David” where the Messiah would eventually reign, sang and danced before the Lord.
+Despite his years of suffering and hardships, God-ordained discipline, consequences for poor parenting, and the losses of many he dearly loved, we are hard-pressed to find anyone who loved the Lord and worshiped as “the man after God’s own heart”.
 This man was a shepherd, a king, a soldier, a skilled musician, and a worshiper of the Most High God.
 Although it would be many generations before the birth of David’s descendant, The Good Shepherd, David clung to the promises that one day he would be king and one day a Messiah would come.
 Only a trust in the Most High God allows a terrorized and hiding shepherd boy to pause from running from his life to say, “I shall not want,” “I will fear no evil” and “he restores my soul”.

 Whether you are dealing with the shadow of the valley of death, facing wolves in sheep’s clothing, or just longing to lie down in green pastures and have your soul restored, come to the Good Shepherd.
 Jesus will not only save you and lead you; he will anoint you as royalty and keep the flies out of your nose.